nwg-piotr/nwg-panel/README.md

 Finally, I decided to try to code my own panel, including best features from my two favourites: Waybar and Tint2.

-**Development status is alpha: errors are expected, breaking changes may, and probably will occur.**
+**Development status is alpha.
+Errors are expected (please report by submitting issues).
+Breaking changes may, and probably will occur.**

 I don't plan on many built-in modules.
 Basis system controls are available in the Controls module, and whatever else you may need, there's an Executor for that.